UberDever/skobki/README.md

 1. Delimiters -- set of characters that delimits text tokens
 1. Braces -- set of characters that is used to contruct document tree nodes
 1. Escape -- a character that is used to escape other characters from control set
-1. Directive -- a clause with special syntax that is used to configure lexing in a particular area of sexpr
+1. Directive -- a character sequence with special syntax that is used to configure lexing in a particular area of sexpr
 1. Node -- a metadata about payload, primarily used to link text tokens into graph
 1. Document tree -- a collection of nodes